UAE weather: Rains to hit Dubai and Abu Dhabi

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

 The winds are blowing in a northwesterly to southeasterly direction, at a speed of 10km to 25km per hour, reaching up to 40km per hour.
-The temperatures can go as low as 16 Celsius in the mountains, and can go up to 37 Celsius in the internal regions.
+The temperatures can go as low as 16℃ in the mountains, and can go up to 37℃ in the internal regions.

 ALSO READ: